-- are provided as solutions to customer problems
+- solution(s) provided to customer problems

 - those activities often, but not always, take place in interactions between customer and service provider